Rekhansika/ecommerce-follow-along/README.md

 ✅ worked on payment page.

 ### **🛠️ Milestone 31 Redux Implementation
-✅ Impleemted Redux in frontend.
+✅ Implemented Redux in frontend.
 ✅ Used redux in user details page.

+### **🛠️ Milestone 32 Redux Implementation
+✅ Implemented Redux in frontend.